What You Need to Know About Getting a Lodging License

 • A lodging license is needed to operate a hotel, motel, tourist home or B&B that offers three or more guest units OR fewer units if you also prepare food.

-• Short-term rentals like Vrbo and Airbnb that do not offer 3 or more units or serve any prepared food do not need a lodging license from the Health Department, but are subject to the Department of Public Safety’s Division of Fire Safety’s health and safety regulations for short-term rentals.
+• Short-term rentals like Vrbo and Airbnb that offer fewer than three units and don't serve any prepared food do not need a lodging license from the Health Department, but are subject to the Department of Public Safety’s Division of Fire Safety’s health and safety regulations for short-term rentals.

 • A separate food service license is needed for a lodging facility that serves anything other than prepackaged items, whole fruit, or coffee.
 Apply for a retail food license